hugoferrinholopes/hugoferrinholopes.github.io/_pages/teaching.md

-## Co-supervision of master students
+## Supervision and co-supervision of master students

 <!----
 - Eduardo Bonifácio <br>